 I've done a lot of road trips throughout the United States and Canada.
 Those trips took me to all 50 U.S. states (last one was Hawaii in 1999) and their capital cities, the District of Columbia, and Puerto Rico.
 I've also visited all the Canadian provinces and territories, including stops at their respective capital cities.

 Within the United States, I've been to all 3142 of its counties or county equivalents (like parishes, independent cities, and Alaska census areas).
 I finished off my last U.S. counties during my trip to the Extra Miler Club annual meeting in Arlington, Texas on July 10, 2010.
-The site where I tracked my visited counties has a map illustrating how I got to 3142.
+The site where I track my visited counties has a map illustrating how I got to 3142.
 By then, I had also been to a lot of the counties and equivalents in Canada, and in multiple return visits to Canada I set out to finish off the rest.
 On July 15, 2016, I completed that project, in Alberta's Improvement District No. 4 (Waterton Lakes National Park).
-Another map shows how I got there, though it doesn't show almost 400 rural municipalities and similar units in the "prairie provinces" (296 just in Saskatchewan), and some new county equivalents in other provinces, which bring my total to at least 769 depending on where you draw the line on what are "county equivalents".
+Another map shows how I got there, though I'm still tweaking that map recently added to the county-counting site.
+That site has a third map showing how little of Mexico I've traveled (only a handful of border areas, in three estados)

-I've traveled almost every mile of every Interstate open as of July 2016 (I'm missing a few miles of at least two new segments, and more new ones keep popping up here and there), including the little-known unsigned Interstates in Alaska and Puerto Rico, as well as many of the business (mostly non-freeway) Interstates.
-I've also been on about 64% of the U.S. route network (including business and other auxiliary routes), and all but a few miles of the Trans-Canada Highway system.
-A new site, still in development, has tables and maps showing most of my travels up to Ju;y 2016 on the Interstate and U.S. route systems, and also some of my travels on other highways in the U.S. and Canada, as well as a few in Mexico and Europe.
+I've traveled almost every mile of every Interstate open as of January 2018 (I'm missing a few miles of several new segments, and more new ones keep popping up here and there), including the little-known unsigned Interstates in Alaska and Puerto Rico, as well as many of the business (mostly non-freeway) Interstates.
+I've also been on over 70% of the U.S. route network (including business and other auxiliary routes), and all of the Trans-Canada Highway system.
+A new site has tables and maps showing most of my travels up to January 2018 on the Interstate and U.S. route systems, and also some of my travels on other highways in the U.S. and Canada, as well as a few in Mexico and Europe.

 I've driven the three highest auto roads in the United States (the Mt.
 Evans toll road in Colorado, climbing to 14,150 feet at a parking lot just below the summit; the Pikes Peak toll road in Colorado, to its summit at 14,110 feet; and John A. Burns Way almost to the summit of Mauna Kea on Hawaii's Big Island, topping out at about 13,780 feet), as well as the highest through road (Trail Ridge Road in Rocky Mountain National Park in Colorado, peaking at 12,183 feet), and the highest Interstate (west portal of the Eisenhower Tunnels on Interstate 70 in Colorado, at 11,158 feet).
 I've also driven the lowest road in the United States, Badwater Road in Death Valley National Park in California, dropping under -270 feet.